 If you love Fitbit, then the new Fitbit Charge 4 is sure to impress with the addition of GPS.
 This means that you will be able to track where you go, wherever you go.
-Check out our full review of this newest addition to the Fitbit family.
+Check out our full review of this addition to the Fitbit family.
+You may also want to review the Fitbit Charge 5 or compare the two.

 When Was The Fitbit Charge 4 Released?